ABOUT Jonathan "JüK" Krotov:

 They also launch their Welcome to Truth Brochures, to get the truth of the Gospel of Jesus Christ out to the world.

-Because of how diverse his music is, Jük also decides to release a new series of worship/folk/rock songs under his real name, Jonathan Krotov, to compliment his rap music, which is being released under the name (Jük) (so as not to confuse his rap fans with his slower worship music, or vice versa).
+Because of how diverse his music is, Jük also decides to release a new series of worship/folk/rock songs under the name, Jük - Worship, to compliment his rap music, which is being released under the name (Jük) (so as not to confuse his rap fans with his slower worship music, or vice versa).